 This course will present an overview of the skills needed to pass the MS-CPAS Exam upon exit of the program.
-The objectives are a combination of the core class presented in the Business and Office Related Technology Cluster mandated by the Mississippi Department of Education.
-Student will take the MS-CPAS exam the last semester before graduation.
+The objectives are a combination of the core class presented in the program's related curriculum as mandated by the Mississippi Department of Education.
+Students will be required to take the MS-CPAS exam 1 prior to graduation.
 Credit, one semester hour.